Mission to the Unknown: Casting and filming

 For the design of the Daleks' conference room, Raymond Cusick was inspired by the Nuremberg rallies.

 "Mission to the Unknown" is unique in that it does not feature any of the main cast or the TARDIS—the only serial in the show's history not to feature the Doctor at all—a decision made partly to save money on their fees.
 Despite not appearing in the episode, William Hartnell was still credited for portraying the Doctor per his contract, while Maureen O'Brien and Peter Purves (as Vicki and Steven Taylor, respectively) received credits in Radio Times but not the episode itself.
 Jeremy Young, who was cast as Gordon Lowery, had previously appeared as Kal in the first Doctor Who serial, An Unearthly Child; he was excited to work with Hartnell again but disappointed when he discovered his absence.
-Robert Cartland, who portrayed Malpha, had also appeared in Galaxy 4, directed by Martinus.
+Robert Cartland, who portrayed Malpha, (Note: When the character returned in The Daleks' Master Plan, he was portrayed by Bryan Mosley and an uncredited Brian Edwards.) had also appeared in Galaxy 4, directed by Martinus.
 The Dalek voices—provided by regular actors David Graham and Peter Hawkins—were pre-recorded in Lime Grove Studios on 4 August 1965.